gravitational/careers/challenges/platform/README.md

 # Summary

 Teleport Cloud provides secure access to servers, databases, and applications of our customers.
 The platform team is responsible for automating, scaling, monitoring, and securing the infrastructure that underpins Teleport Cloud.
-This team draws on a wide variety of skills and experience to build reliable infra, and as such we use different interviews based on the candidates background.
+This team draws on a wide variety of skills and experience to build reliable infra, and as such we use different interviews based on the candidate's background.

 # Rationale